programminghistorian/jekyll/lessons/getting-started-with-markdown.md

 ```
 You'll notice that while the right panel features a more elegant rendering of the text, the original Markdown file on the left is still fairly readable.

 Now, let's dive into the lesson by writing our own Markdown syntax.
-Create a new document in Stackedit by clicking the folder icon in the upper right and choosing `New document`.
+Create a new document in StackEdit by clicking the folder icon in the upper right and choosing `New document`.
+You may enter a title for the document in the textbox on the top of the page.

 #### Headings
 Four levels of headings are available in Markdown, and are indicated by the number of `#` preceding the heading text.
-Paste the following examples into the textbox:
+Paste the following examples into the textbox on your left:

 ```
 # First level heading